Mucilage: Human uses

 Mucilage is edible.
-It is used in medicine as it relieves irritation of mucous membranes by forming a protective film.
+It is used in medicine because it relieves irritation of mucous membranes by forming a protective film.
 It is known to act as a soluble, or viscous, dietary fiber that thickens the fecal mass, an example being the consumption of fiber supplements containing psyllium seed husks.

 The inner bark of the slippery elm (Ulmus rubra), a North American tree species, has long been used as a demulcent and cough medicine, and is still produced commercially for that purpose.

 Mucilage mixed with water has been used as a glue, especially for bonding paper items such as labels, postage stamps, and envelope flaps.

 Differing types and varying strengths of mucilage can also be used for other adhesive applications, including gluing labels to metal cans, wood to china, and leather to pasteboard.
 During the fermentation of nattō soybeans, extracellular enzymes produced by the bacterium Bacillus natto react with soybean sugars to produce mucilage.
 The amount and viscosity of the mucilage are important nattō characteristics, contributing to nattō's unique taste and smell.

 The mucilage of two kinds of insectivorous plants, sundew (Drosera) and butterwort (Pinguicula), is used for the traditional production of a variant of the yogurt-like Swedish dairy product called filmjölk.

 Ecological implications for plants

 The presence of mucilage in seeds affects important ecological processes in some plant species, such as tolerance of water stress, competition via allelopathy, or facilitation of germination through attachment to soil particles.
 Some authors have also suggested a role of seed mucilage in protecting DNA material from irradiation damage.
 The amount of mucilage produced per seed has been shown to vary across the distribution range of a species, in relation with local environmental conditions of the populations.

-A variety of maize grows aerial roots that produce a sweet mucus.
+A variety of maize grows aerial roots that produce a sweet mucilage.
 The Sierra Mixe is a tall variety that survives in poor soils without fertilizer in Oaxaca, Mexico, and the mucilage has been shown to support nitrogen fixation through bacteria that thrive in its high-sugar, low-oxygen environment.